 Anyways, as all of these talented directors found enormous success in Hollywood, you might think that the tobacco use in their films would level out or maybe even disappear altogether.
 Yeah right, think again.
 So then, do the most recent film releases by these same directors still contain that much smoking?
 You bet your fuckin ass they do.
 These days, we are seeing much more tobacco than ever before…

-The Wolf of Wall Street (2013) by Martin Scorcese contains countless incidents of tobacco, drugs, alcohol, prostitution, etc, etc. All the debauchery here seems to drown own any mild effects of tobacco.
+The Wolf of Wall Street (2013) by Martin Scorcese contains countless incidents of tobacco, drugs, alcohol, prostitution, etc, etc. All the debauchery here seems to drown own any mild after-effects of tobacco.
 The fictional whatever period film by Quentin Tarantino called The Hateful Eight (2015) contains alot of tobacco smoking in classic formats like cigars and pipes.
 In this film, the violence is so graphic that the tobacco is obviously the last thing on your mind.
-Either way, I’m betting that none of these particular films can hold a candle to the Coen brothers’ more recent pictures such as Inside Llewyn Davis which contains over 500 tobacco incidents & the latest movie Hail Caesar! which contains over 650 tobacco incidents.
+Either way, I’m betting that none of these particular films can hold a candle to the Coen brothers’ more recent pictures such as Inside Llewyn Davis (2013) which contains over 500 tobacco incidents & the latest movie Hail Caesar!
+(2015) which contains over 650 tobacco incidents.
 And all of these tobacco incidents were woven into the plot just as carefully as can be.
 Eat my dust, Speilbergio!

 And let’s not forget about the most popular films of the entire galaxy, movies like The Shawshank Redemption (1994) and Forrest Gump (1994).
 Blatant tobacco use appears throughout film Forrest Gump by lovable characters like Jenny & Lieutenant Dan.
 Forget the adult viewers, how many teens & young adults have seen Forrest Gump?
-I’ve also heard that younger children are just absolutely mesmerized by the movie Forrest Gump, for some reason.
+I’ve also heard that younger children are just absolutely mesmerized by the movie Forrest Gump, for some odd reason.
 Some movies are just so inspiring that ultimately viewers have to watch them just to see what all the hype is about.
-After all, the film won best picture at the Academy Awards that year.
+After all, Forrest Gump won best picture at the Academy Awards that year.

 The gifted cinematographer who filmed many of the Coen brothers’ films, Roger Deakins, also filmed other infamous movies such as biopic Sid & Nancy (1986) and The Shawshank Redemption (1994), two movies which happen to treat cigarettes like best pals.
 These days, Roger works on mega-blockbusters like the James Bond movie Skyfall (2012) but another more recent film shot by Roger that gives tobacco a nice starring role was Sicario (2015).
 In this violent picture, the lead actress goes from bumming a cigarette to a pack-a-day habit.
 Good ol’ Deak also shot Hail, Caesar!
 (2015) which comes in second place for most tobacco crammed into a Coen brothers’ movie.
 As a director of photography, you could say Roger Deakins truly has an eye for tobacco.